Canon 7D II vs 1D Mark IV

 |Fixed screen (not touch-sensitive)||Fixed screen (not touch-sensitive)|

 |10 shutter flaps per second||10 shutter flaps per second|

 |670 shots per battery charge||1500 shots per battery charge|

 |149 x 112 x 78 mm, 910 g||156 x 157 x 80 mm, 1230 g|

 Body comparison: Canon 7D II vs 1D Mark IV

 An illustration of the physical size and weight of the Canon 7D II and the Canon 1D Mark IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 7D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark IV is considerably larger (47 percent) than the Canon 7D II.
 Moreover, the 1D Mark IV is substantially heavier (35 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.